 Most of Morocco was a French protectorate since the Sultan had been made to sign the Treaty of Fez with the Republic of France in March 1912.
-Morocco was now effectively administrated by a French Resident-General.
+After this, Morocco was effectively administered by a French Resident-General.
 A small part of Morocco around the city of Tetuan came under Spanish control, while the Tangiers area received a Special Statute.
 When German forces overran France in 1940, the armistice signed on 22 June left the new French government in Vichy in charge of its North African territories, and of the French military stationed there.
 On 7/8 November 1942, sections of the Moroccan coast became landing sites for “Operation Torch”, the allied invasion of North Africa.
 Vichy military forces resisted for three days, then ceased fire.
 For the rest of the Second World War, Morocco was a part of the allied war effort.
 The country has been fully independent since 1956.

 In 1939, Morocco had a total population of 7 million people and the largest Jewish presence in French North Africa.
 Out of the 200,000 Jews in the country, 180,000 were Moroccan subjects, 12,000 were French citizens and the rest held various other nationalities.
-As a protectorate of Vichy France, the country was subject to the Jewish Statute of 3 October 1940, which was made applicable and modified, in certain respects, by a series of royal decrees (dahirs) and orders: Jews were banned from public office, quotas were applied to them in education, and those living in European neighbourhoods were forced to go back into the Mellahs, the traditional Jewish quarters.
+As a protectorate of Vichy France, the country was subject to the Jewish Statute of 3 October 1940, which was made applicable and modified, in certain respects, by a series of royal decrees (dahirs) and orders: Jews were banned from public office, quotas were applied to them in education, and those living in European neighbourhoods were forced to go back into walled Jewish quarters.
 In general, however, Jewish institutions in Morocco were able to preserve a greater degree of autonomy than those in neighbouring Algeria.
 Out of the 7,000 Moroccans who were sent to forced labour camps, about 2,000 were Jews.
 They were deported to camps in Morocco, near Bouarfa, Boudenib, Missour, Oued Djem or Tendrara.

 After independence, records relevant to Moroccan citizens remained in the country, while those relevant to French citizens were transferred to France, where they are held by the Ministry of Foreign Affairs.
 Morocco’s archival structures are still under construction.
 The National Archives of Morocco (Archives du Maroc) in their present form were inaugurated in June 2013.